Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/03 Regions/02 Abyssal Plane/Howling Warrens of Gorvash.md

 ## Overview
 > [!quote]+ Regional Theme
 > *“Where sand meets stone, and roots grasp the sky.”*

 Blood-soaked savannahs and hunting grounds where no prey survives.
+Blood-hunting grounds haunted by gnoll warhorns and hunger spirits.

 ## Geography